MohamedHassan95/todo-list-app/README.md

 ## 💡 About
 This project was built as part of my front-end development practice to strengthen my JavaScript and CSS skills.

----

 ✨ *Designed and developed by Mohamed Hassan*

-# todo-list-app
-Simple and elegant To-Do List app with dark theme and local storage support.